Social justice advocate to cycle 900 kms to raise funds for Section 27

 Social justice advocate Mark Heywood will set off on a 900 kilometre mountain bike race from Johannesburg to the Indian Ocean on the Kwa-Zulu Natal coast on Friday.

-Heywood will use the Joberg2C mountain bike race in an effort to raise at least R2 017 000 for Section 27.
+Heywood will use the Joberg2C mountain bike race in an effort to raise money for Section 27.

 He dismissed accusations that Section 27 or other NGOs are funded by sinister interest groups to cause turbulence in South Africa.